-IOWA CIVIL RIGHTS COMMISSION 400 East 14th Street Des Moines, Iowa 50319

-Description of the Parties: Complainant alleges discrimination in the area of housing on the basis of disability.
-Complainant alleges she is a person with a disability who needs an assistance animal.
-Complainant alleges Respondents failed to provide a reasonable accommodation by refusing to waive their "no pets" policy for an assistance animal and this resulted in different terms, conditions or privileges of rental, and a denial of rental housing based on disability.
+IOWA CIVIL RIGHTS COMMISSION 400 East 14th Street Des Moines, Iowa 50319 Description of the Parties: Complainant alleges discrimination in the area of housing on the basis of disability.
+Complainant alleges she is a person with disabilities who needs three assistance animals and Respondents failed to provide a reasonable accommodation by refusing to waive their \$50 per animal monthly "pet fee" policy and \$50 per animal "pet deposit" policy for her three assistance animals and this resulted in different terms, conditions or privileges of rental based on disability and a denial of rental housing based on disability.
 Respondents deny having discriminated against Complainant, but agree to settle this claim in the underlying action by entering into this Predetermination Settlement Agreement.
-The subject property is a single family dwelling located at 225 9th Street SE, Sioux Center, Iowa 51250.
-The subject property is currently in the possession of tenants holding a leasehold interest based on a valid month-to-month tenancy.
+The subject property is a duplex located at 202 Wellons Drive, Ames, Iowa 50014.